ubco-cmps/data301_course/project/milestone03.md

 In this milestone you will continue working on your class project, process the data for your dashboard, and get the repo ready final submission in Milestone 4.

+There is no GH Classroom link to accept for this milestone or milestone 4.

 ## Due Date

 The due date for this milestone is **Friday November 27, 2020**.